Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thực phẩm chay 'chiếm sóng' thị trường đồ lễ Phật Đản 2025

-Vegetarian trays of food are sold on online market groups.
+Vegetarian trays of food are sold on online marketplaces.
 Screenshot

-On this year's Buddha's Birthday, Mr. Nguyen Van Khang (Cau Giay District, Hanoi) decided to import more food and prepare vegetarian dishes to sell at the local market in his area.
-Mr. Khang shared: "I am not a professional businessman, but on this year's Buddha's Birthday, I made some simple vegetarian dishes such as seaweed soup, braised tofu, and vegetarian stir-fried mushrooms to sell and unexpectedly the profits were quite good.
+On Buddha's birthday this year, Mr. Nguyen Van Khang (Cau Giay district, Hanoi) decided to import more food and prepare vegetarian dishes to sell at the local market in his area.
+Mr. Khang shared: "I am not a professional businessman, but on Buddha's birthday this year, I made some simple vegetarian dishes such as seaweed soup, braised tofu, and vegetarian stir-fried mushrooms to sell and unexpectedly the profit was quite good.
 On average, I earn about 1-1.5 million VND per day after deducting the cost of ingredients and delivery."

 According to Mr. Khang, a big advantage of selling online is that there is no cost for premises.
 Moreover, customers are willing to pay higher prices to save time and ensure that the food is cooked fresh, not industrially packaged.

-Ms. Tran Ngoc Bich (Hai Ba Trung District, Hanoi), an office worker, shared: “This year I don’t have time to cook, so I ordered a 5-course vegetarian tray via Facebook.
+Ms. Tran Ngoc Bich (Hai Ba Trung District, Hanoi), an office worker, shared: “This year I don’t have time to cook, so I ordered a 5-dish vegetarian tray via Facebook.
 The price is about 550,000 VND, including seaweed soup, vegetarian stir-fried mushrooms, vegetarian ham, lotus rice and mung bean sweet soup.
-After receiving the goods, I found the quality to be good, the dishes were delicious, beautifully presented and came with instructions for the offering.
-I am very satisfied because I saved time while still having a neat and respectful offering tray.”
+After receiving the goods, I found the quality to be good, the dishes were delicious, beautifully presented and came with instructions for worshiping.
+I am very satisfied because I saved time and still had a neat and respectful tray of offerings.”

 The rise of vegetarian food during the 2025 Vesak season not only reflects traditional spiritual needs, but also shows a shift in consumer habits, where health, convenience and sustainability are top priorities.
 From traditional markets to online platforms, vegetarian food today is no longer simply a ritual, but has become a symbol of a modern lifestyle, a harmony between culture and green consumption trends.